 Source water is a shared resource, but for water of the Great Lakes and St. Lawrence River basin, the shared resource also crosses international borders.
 This complication also presents an opportunity to learn from one another and build consistency. (©FreshStock/Shutterstock)

-In order to measure progress toward achieving the five shared goals, the Source Water Initiative has also identified three metrics for each goal.
+In order to measure progress toward achieving the five shared goals, the Source Water Initiative has also identified metrics for each goal.
 Over time, these metrics will be used to paint a big picture view of the results of strategies and investments toward the shared goals.
 The metrics may also be adapted as the work evolves in order to best tell the story of progress being made to protect source water in the Great Lakes.

 Metrics by Goal

 Goal 1: Nutrient Impacts

-- Number/acres of relevant conservation practices in place on working agricultural lands, including the linear extent of protected riparian corridors (i.e. permanent buffers or riparian corridors under easement), that improve nutrient retention on the land
+- Number/acres of relevant conservation practices installed on working agricultural lands, including the linear extent of protected riparian corridors (i.e. permanent buffers or riparian corridors under easement), that improve nutrient retention on the land

 Goal 2: Management Strategies and Planning

 - Existence of plans designed to protect source water, as well as the population covered by these plans

 - Age of plan and applicable update cycles